MileHacker Logo

 Geological Features

 The Red Rocks (Crvene Stijene) are the most prominent geological feature immediately near Petrovac.
-These distinct red limestone cliffs, can be seen from the sea and certain coastal paths, showcase the region's distinctive geology.
+These distinct red limestone cliffs, can be seen out of the sea and certain coastal paths, highlight the region's unique geology.

 Islet Exploration